 Who else has suffered from Depression?

-Too many to mention, but there is a sprinkling of successful people who have talked openly about their own struggles with depression and how they have used therapy to help them address it.
-They Bruce Springsteen, Will Young, Gwyneth Paltrow, Hugh Laurie, Ashley Judd, Brad Pitt, Damon Hill (World champion racing driver), Leon McKenzie (Premier league footballer) etc. etc.
+Too many to mention, but there is a sprinkling of successful people who have risked talking openly about their own struggles with depression to help others feel less alone and to free themselves from the stigma that keeps you quiet.
+Also how they have used therapy to help them address it.
+Bruce Springsteen, Will Young, Gwyneth Paltrow, Hugh Laurie, Ashley Judd, Brad Pitt, Damon Hill (World champion racing driver), Leon McKenzie (Premier league footballer) etc. etc.

 Where does Depression come from?